How to get the best out of your virtual agency

 Time to read: 2 minutes

-Courtesy of Eria Odhuba, a founder member of the team and our resident analyst relations guru – is it about what you know or who you know?
+Courtesy of Eria Odhuba, a founder member of the team and our resident industry analysts relations guru.
+Is it about what you know or who you know?

-For some people, the fundamental reason they engage with analysts is to get advice about how to position themselves better (vendors) or which vendor technologies to consider (end users) because they genuinely can’t do so themselves and feel that analysts know more about certain aspects of the industry than they do.
+For some, the fundamental reason they engage with analysts is to get advice about how to position themselves better (vendors).
+Or, which vendor technologies to consider (end users) because they genuinely can’t do so themselves.
+They feel that analysts know more about certain aspects of the industry than they do.

-When everything matches – i.e. connection with the right analyst, finding the best time to engage with them during the product life cycle or decision-making process, execution as advised, and progress reviews – we’re all happy and feel the whole process was worth it.
+When everything matches—i.e., connecting with the right analyst, finding the best time to engage with them during the product life cycle or decision-making process, executing as advised, and reviewing progress—we’re all happy and feel the whole process was worth it.

 All this depends on:

-2. The analyst using their extensive knowledge of various technologies, implementations and case studies to provide impartial advice and pro-actively guide their clients.
+2. The analyst uses their extensive knowledge of various technologies, implementations and case studies to provide impartial advice and proactively guide their clients.

 Now, occasionally, we hear “I definitely know more about this industry than XYZ analyst, what value will they really provide?
 I will be the one educating them!”